Meseira/mithlond/README.md

 Issues
 ------

-If you encounter any problem with this image, do not hesitate to report it in a [GitHub issue][1].
+If you encounter any problem with this software, do not hesitate to report it in a [GitHub issue][1].

   [1]: https://github.com/Meseira/mithlond/issues